BRANDSTC0704/fcc_django_demo/readme.md

 The forms were provided by Franz Aschenbrenner on 14.04.2025.

 Currently, there are 3 apps included:
-- dateneingaben - for data entry forms
+- kuebelwaschen_him2 - for data entry form kübelwaschen
 - dashboards - for visuals
 - darstellungen - for editable list views